 5.1 Permitted Uses.
 Due to the emphasis on urban form over land uses in the District, general use categories have been identified by Character Zone.
-Uses not listed in the following schedule (Table 5.1), but are substantially similar, may be permitted upon approval of the City Manager or designee, subject to City Council appeal.
+Uses not listed in the following schedule (Table 5.1), but are substantially similar, may be permitted upon approval of the City Manager, Public Works Director, and/or Building Official subject to City Council appeal.